taylorjg/shazizzle/README.md

 Then, open a browser to http://localhost:3002.

-If you want to use a different port number, do this instead:
+Or, you can specify a different port number e.g.:

 ```
 PORT=3200 npm start